mainkoon81/Study-R-Visualization/README.md

 ```
 <img src="https://user-images.githubusercontent.com/31917400/36158322-f713adba-10d3-11e8-8b01-cd5cf765a4fd.jpg" width="700" height="200" />

-We write code to create a new dataframe, called 'pf.fc_by_age_gender', that contains information on each 'age' AND 'gender' group.
+We write code to create a new dataframe, called **'pf.fc_by_age_gender'**, that contains information on each 'age' AND 'gender' group.
 The dataframe should contain the following variables:
  - mean_friend_count
  - median_friend_count
  - n (the number of users in each age and gender grouping)